 Either way you look at it (the core principle of diffusion), you’re reducing flat surface area while at the same time giving those audio waves an obstacle to travel over.

 Some of The Most-Popular Diffusors

-One of the preferred style of diffusors are 2D or 3D QRD (quadratic residue diffusors).
+One of the preferred style of diffusers are 2D or 3D QRD (quadratic residue diffusers).
 They do tend to be more expensive, but if you want to take that route – a quality QRD might be worth the investment.

 The ATS acoustic diffusor (pictured below) is a fairly inexpensive option designed specifically for calculated wall placement.

 RPG (reflection phase gating) panels can be place behind your speakers and are used for scattering higher frequencies, as well as improving mid to low range frequency performance.

 They can also be placed to the sides of your setup at the point of the first reflection.
 The sweet spot will be where the tweeters are directly pointed.

 The ATS Acoustic Panels (pictured below) will help reduce overblown echo and reverb.
 These panels are very highly-rated and are available in 4 different color varieties.